DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IBT_2-motor-board-setup.md

 This board can supply a LOT of current.
 The maximum recommended current is 5A for N and HO scale

-`This board can supply a whopping 43A`{.interpreted-text role="dcc-ex-red-bold-italic"}, enough to cause a LOT of damage.
+`This board can supply a whopping 43A`, enough to cause a LOT of damage.

 To use this board, make sure you have fuses or circuit breakers connected in line with both rails. *SOFTWARE ALONE CANNOT PROTECT YOU IN